sampsyo/home/_drafts/autoreduction.md

 invocation is required to succeed before we even bother trying to expose the bug.

-Let's restore our test input from the backup Shrink Ray saved for us and try
+Let's restore our test input from the backup Shrinkray saved for us and try
 again:

     $ cp problem.bril.bak problem.bril
     $ shrinkray interesting.sh problem.bril

-Shrink Ray will again sorcerer's-apprentice its way into a much too small test case.
+Shrinkray will again sorcerer's-apprentice its way into a much too small test case.
 Not zero bytes this time, but too small to be useful.
 To see what went wrong, we can run our two commands ("not bogus" and bug